Audit: Performance audits

-A performance audit is an independent examination of a program, function, operation or the management systems and procedures of a governmental or non-profit entity to assess whether the entity is achieving economy, efficiency and effectiveness in the employment of available resources.
+A performance audit is an independent examination of a program, function, operation, or the management systems and procedures of a governmental or non-profit entity to assess whether the entity is achieving economy, efficiency, and effectiveness in the employment of available resources.
 Safety, security, information systems performance, and environmental concerns are increasingly the subject of audits.
 There are now audit professionals who specialize in security audits and information systems audits.
 With nonprofit organizations and government agencies, there has been an increasing need for performance audits, examining their success in satisfying mission objectives.

 Quality audits

 Quality audits are performed to verify conformance to standards through reviewing objective evidence.
 A system of quality audits may verify the effectiveness of a quality management system.
 This is part of certifications such as ISO 9001.
 Quality audits are essential to verify the existence of objective evidence showing conformance to required processes, to assess how successfully processes have been implemented, and to judge the effectiveness of achieving any defined target levels.
-Quality audits are also necessary to provide evidence concerning reduction and elimination of problem areas, and they are a hands-on management tool for achieving continual improvement in an organization.
+Quality audits are also necessary to provide evidence concerning the reduction and elimination of problem areas, and they are a hands-on management tool for achieving continual improvement in an organization.

 To benefit the organization, quality auditing should not only report non-conformance and corrective actions but also highlight areas of good practice and provide evidence of conformance.
 In this way, other departments may share information and amend their working practices as a result, also enhancing continual improvement.

 Project audit

-A project audit provides an opportunity to uncover issues, concerns and challenges encountered during the project lifecycle.
-Conducted midway through the project, a project audit provides the project manager, project sponsor and project team an interim view of what has gone well, as well as what needs to be improved to successfully complete the project.
+A project audit provides an opportunity to uncover issues, concerns, and challenges encountered during the project lifecycle.
+Conducted midway through the project, a project audit provides the project manager, project sponsor, and project team an interim view of what has gone well, as well as what needs to be improved to successfully complete the project.
 If done at the close of a project, the audit can be used to develop success criteria for future projects by providing a forensic review.
 This review identifies which elements of the project were successfully managed and which ones presented challenges.
 As a result, the review will help the organization identify what it needs to do to avoid repeating the same mistakes on future projects.

 Projects can undergo two types of project audits: